Kevinpgalligan/cl-bittorrent/README.md

 (run! 'bittorrent) ; runs all fiveam tests
 ```

-There are multithreading tests in the `scripts/` folder.
+There are multithreading tests in the `scripts/` folder that I run using `slime-eval-buffer` in Emacs.

 ### Resources
 * <http://www.kristenwidman.com/blog/how-to-write-a-bittorrent-client-part-1/>